 - Look inside each prediction and see which predicted future has the most diamond.
 Execute the action that leads to more diamond.

 In other words, an AI that is built to reliably affect things in the world needs to have world-models that are amenable to inspection.
-The system needs to be able to pop the world model, identify the representations of carbon atoms and covalent bonds, and estimate how much diamond is in the real world.3
+The system needs to be able to pop open the world model, identify the representations of carbon atoms and covalent bonds, and estimate how much diamond is in the real world.3

 We don’t yet have a clear picture of how to build “inspectable” world-models — not even by brute force.
 Imagine trying to write the part of the diamond-making program that builds a world-model: this function needs to take percepts as input and build a data structure that represents the universe, in a way that allows the system to inspect universe-descriptions and estimate the amount of diamond in a possible future.
 Where in the data structure are the carbon atoms?
 How does the data structure allow the concept of a “covalent bond” to be formed and labeled, in such a way that it remains accurate even as the world-model stops representing diamond as made of atoms and starts representing them as made of protons, neutrons, and electrons instead?